Book TravelContact

 After decades of exposure to salty air, Adriatic Baro and Maro changed to a bizarre color of green.
 This earned them the famous name, Zelenci, also known as "Green Men".

-Recommended Read: Best Hostels in Dubrovnik Croatia.
+Recommended Read: Hostels In Dubrovnik.

 Church of St. Blaise